Jahia/jcrestapi/README.md

     "versions" : <versions representation>,
     "links" : {
-        "self" : "<URI identifying the resource associated with this node>", "type" : "<URI identifying the resource associated with this node's type" }
+        "self" : "<URI identifying the resource associated with this node>", "type" : "<URI identifying the resource associated with this node's type>", }

 Note that it should be possible for an API client to only request a subset of the complete structure.
 For example,